-Section E: Citizenship and Residency certification (required)
+Section E: Citizenship (required)

-For the Citizenship section - check the box for one of the two options:
+Check the box for one of the two options:

 - Check I am a U.S. citizen or resident noncitizen if you are a U.S. citizen or a resident noncitizen. - If you are a United States citizen living outside of the United States, you will be required to complete form W-9 and are not allowed to claim exempt from United States federal income tax withholding.
-The W-9 is available in the Forms section of the PERS website. - Check I am a nonresident noncitizen if you are a nonresident noncitizen and complete IRS Form W-8BEN: Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding.
+The W-9 form is available in the Forms section of the PERS website. - Check I am a nonresident noncitizen if you are a nonresident noncitizen and complete IRS Form W-8BEN:

+Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding.
 This form is available in the Forms section of the PERS website.